-The appellate officer will review the written letter of appeal from the student and determine if one of the basis for appeal is present.
-If it is, a review of the appeal will be granted.
+The appellate officer will review the written letter of appeal from the student and determine if one of the bases for appeal is present.
+If it is, a consideration of the appeal will be granted.
 The appellate officer shall review:

 - The response from the hearing officer/body.

 - Materials presented at the original hearing, and if available the recorded transcript of the hearing.

 Appeals shall be decided upon the record of the original proceedings and upon the written briefs submitted by the parties.
 Decisions of the hearing bodies will be given great deference by the appellate decision maker.
 After reviewing these materials, the appellate officer may decide to do one of the following: